kimomatt/elite-lab-controllers-1/README.md

 python3 scripts/call_messages_api.py
 ```

-* Notice how it fails with an Assertion Error
+* Notice how it fails and try to make sense of the error message

 * Complete the lab by building out each API.
 You should be working on passing each assertion statement step-by-step (this is called test driven development).
 I would suggest completing the first 4 first.
 Then work on the second 2 individually.
   * delete a message (`DELETE /messages/<message_id>`)